 In all three levels of the Montana HQT, Habitat Function is quantified using scores ranging in value from 0 (unsuitable) to 100 (optimal).
-To receive a functional value of 100, habitat would be required to fall within the boundaries of the First Level Assessment area (core, general, or connectivity habitats or federal lands) and have habitat characteristics as quantified in the second and Third Level Assessment processes that are optimal for GRSG in Montana.
+To receive a functional value of 100, habitat would be required to fall within the boundaries of the First Level Assessment area (Core Area, General Habitat, Connectivity Area, or federal lands) and have habitat characteristics as quantified in the Second and Third Level Assessment processes that are optimal for sage-grouse in Montana.